 Energy consumption measurement Energy consumption before and after implementation will need to be measured to establish both the baseline and operating energy models.
-Electricity consumption should be measured using either utility or sub- meters.
-Common independent variables Some of the common independent variables that should be considered when developing an energy model for commercial heating, ventilation and cooling applications are: Very HDDs and CDDs ambient temperature relative humidity operating hours, including times of reduced usage such as weekends, public holidays and seasonality site occupancy including standard number of people occupying the Common site constants space included within the project boundary Some of the common site constants that should also be considered are: • temperature set points, as they apply to both temperature and relative humidity • total floor area (m2) serviced • IT and lighting loads • control configuration (eg, use of economy cycle) • thermal load, which could be used as both an independent variable and a site constant as it is directly affected by ambient temperature, humidity and occupancy • efficiency of individual pieces of equipment, which can be measured through either: - COP - EER - IPLV Possible interactive effects Interactive effects from HVAC projects are not common.
+Electricity consumption should be measured using either utility or submeters.
+Common independent variables Some of the common independent variables that should be considered when developing an energy model for commercial heating, ventilation and cooling applications are: V HDDs and CDDs ambient temperature relative humidity operating hours, including times of reduced usage such as weekends, public holidays and seasonality site occupancy including standard number of people occupying the space included within the project boundary Common site constants Some of the common site constants that should also be considered are: temperature set points, as they apply to both temperature and relative humidity total floor area (m2) serviced IT and lighting loads control configuration (e.g. use of economy cycle) thermal load, which could be used as both an independent variable and a site constant as it is directly affected by ambient temperature, humidity and occupancy efficiency 103 of individual pieces of equipment, which can be measured through either: COP EER IPLV Possible interactive effects Interactive effects from HVAC projects are not common.
 There may be minor interactive effects where absorption chillers replace standard chiller systems - resulting in reduced electricity consumption but increased gas consumption.
-Common measurement boundary considerations when developing the energy model Measurement boundaries for HVAC projects are generally drawn around the entirety of the HVAC system and conditioned space (ie, the entire building where the HVAC upgrade has occurred) to ensure that changes to site energy consumption (eg, from lighting upgrades or substantial IT upgrades) are taken into account.
+Common measurement boundary considerations when developing the energy model Measurement boundaries for HVAC projects are generally drawn around the entirety of the HVAC system and conditioned space (i.e. the entire building where the HVAC upgrade has occurred) to ensure that changes to site energy consumption (e.g. from lighting upgrades or substantial IT upgrades) are taken into account.
 An alternative approach would be to draw the measurement boundary around the cooling component of the HVAC system only - with cooling outputs established as the relevant independent variable.
 Smaller measurement boundaries can have the benefit of creating a larger effective range for the project.